Zorroa/zorroa-js-frontend-library/README.md

 Teamviewer doesn't let you past the password: switch back to the teamviewer app while the login screen is still hung, and double-click the machine to login again.
 That should clear it up.

+When running npm test locally, if your local web server is up and running and the test still complains it's not running: killall ssh & try again.

+Sometimes it seems like connecting my local machine to the vpn causes the node machines to reconnect using a different IP address.
+Run openHub & if the hub console shows one or more machines failing to connect, then stop & restart all nodes.
+Another way to check is to run listVpnNodes & listGridNodes and make sure they match; if they don't then restart the nodes.

 ## Deploying the project

 ```